Who is a Christian? Bible vs Human Teaching

 They tie up heavy, cumbersome loads and put them on other people’s shoulders, but they themselves are not willing to lift a finger to move them.
 Matthew 23:4

-In the early Christian church, there were simple creeds that outline what beliefs defined orthodox Christianity.
 A creed is a statement of beliefs agreed on by a group of people.
 Orthodox means 'traditionally accepted as true, normal, or usual.
+In the early Christian church, there were simple creeds that outlined what beliefs defined orthodox Christianity.
+As the church was organized over the centuries, new creeds were developed.

 For God so loved the world that he gave his one and only Son, that whoever believes in him shall not perish but have eternal life.
 John 3:16 NIV